firefox-devtools/debugger/docs/getting-setup.md

 You can either try to [start Firefox manually](#starting-firefox), or you can get help by commenting on [this issue](https://github.com/firefox-devtools/debugger/issues/1341).

+**What should I do if am unable to see icons on debugger?**

+Install packages using `yarn install`

+If the certificate is unable to be verified, you can open set strict-ssl to false.
+You should be able to configure this by running:

+`yarn config set "strict-ssl" false -g` then run `yarn install`

 ### Next Steps

 Try our official getting started activity [_Debugging the Debugger_](./debugging-the-debugger.md)!